-To become a maths teacher, you must have a degree in mathematics plus a post graduate Professional Graduate Diploma in Education (PGDE) OR a degree in Professional Education (Secondary) and Mathematics from the University of Stirling OR the degree in Mathematics with Teaching from the University of Strathclyde.
+To become a maths teacher, you must have a degree in mathematics plus a post graduate Professional Graduate Diploma in Education (PGDE) OR a degree in Professional Education (Secondary) and Mathematics or Computing Science and Mathematics from the University of Stirling OR the degree in Mathematics with Teaching from the universities of Strathclyde and West of Scotland.

-Aberdeen, Dundee, Edinburgh, Edinburgh Napier, Glasgow, Strathclyde, the Highlands and Islands (Argyll College UHI, Inverness College UHI, Lews Castle College UHI, Moray College UHI, Orkney College UHI and Shetland College UHI) and West of Scotland (UWS) universities offer the PGDE in Mathematics.
+Aberdeen, Dundee, Edinburgh, Edinburgh Napier, Glasgow, Strathclyde, the Highlands and Islands (at a number of colleges) and West of Scotland (UWS) universities offer the PGDE in Mathematics.